-Ingrid Estrada has served as Senior Vice President, Human Resources, Keysight since December 2013 and, prior to the Separation, served as Vice President and General Manager of Global Sourcing of Agilent since 2011, and as Vice President and General Manager of Remarketing Solutions Division of Agilent since 2006.
+Ingrid Estrada has served as Senior Vice President, Chief People & Administrative Officer and Chief of Staff since August 2017.
+Previously, she served as Keysight's senior vice president, Human Resources, from December 2013 until August 2017.
+Prior to the Separation, she served as Vice President and General Manager of Global Sourcing of Agilent from 2011.